phillipcrane/UniEventServer/CONTRIBUTING.md

 Frontend

 **Feature & Refactor:**
-- [ ] Facebook Page Organizer onboarding flow
-- [ ] Mobile layout improvements
-- [ ] Facebook OAuth login
-- [ ] Organizer dashboard (event sync status, token expiry)
-- [ ] Create Event page
-- [ ] Business Manager integration for stable API access
-- [ ] Admin Dashboard/Tool for using ADMIN endpoints
-- [ ] Zod + React Hook Form
+- [ ] Remove /admin/ directory in /web/src/pages; just flatten the folder with no subfolders.
+- [ ] AdminHeader, Calendar, HeaderLogoLink, adminTools.ts  should have types in types.ts, consts in constants.ts and functions in a util or
+- [ ] Consolidate styles in /styles into one or two files, and not per page.

 **Security**
 - [ ] Validate image/media URLs for unsafe schemes; reject `javascript:` and `data:`, allow only `https:` and relative paths